 It was one objective to build an OpenMI community.
 As a result a mailing list for Integrated Modelling in Germany and a mailing list for people with special interest in Integrated Modelling with 2D/3D models are created.
 Please send a mail to email@example.com in order to subscribe to these lists.

-http://www.iemss.org/iemss2008).
+From July 7th to 10th, the 4th International Congress on Environmental Modelling and Software took place in Barcelona, Spain (http://www.iemss.org/iemss2008).
 Amidst the wide variety of topics, the OpenMI Association (OA) convened a paper session on current practical OpenMI applications and a workshop on the strategy and future of the OpenMI.

 Although scheduled at the never enviable last morning of the conference, both the paper session and the workshop attracted a good audience, including people from all around the world (America, Europe, Australia).
 The paper session presented user cases from within the ongoing EC funded OpenMI-Life project, but also an external contribution from Peter Schade (BAW, Germany), who was later awarded a prize for the best external (non OA related) OpenMI presentation of the past year.